We welcome and encourage applications from talented students from all backgrounds.

 You'll need to think about:

-- which subjects you enjoy and interest you
+- which subjects you enjoy and are interested in

 - how long you want to study for